nichtsam/search_engine/README.md

 - Improve searching(tf-idf computation),
   currently O(m*n^2), could be O(m*n), where m is the keyword phrase and n is the index size.
-- Stemming
+- Stemming.
-- Web interface
+- Web interface.
+- Better Error handling.